Sykhivskyi District: Novyi Lviv

-Novyi Lviv (New Lviv) is a city quarter in Sykhiv District, which was planned as a garden city on the site of the earlier folwark of Krasuchyn.
+Novyi Lviv (New Lviv) is a city quarter in Sykhivskyi District, which was planned as a garden city on the site of the earlier folwark of Krasuchyn.
 The area is separated from downtown Lviv by Zalizna Voda park, which became a popular recreation site during the 1830s.
 The initial construction started in 1910, but was halted due to World War I, with only a few houses being finished.
 In the 1920s a villa complex known as Vlasna Strikha ("Own roof") was constructed in the western part of the area to house officials and members of the middle class.
 In the late 1920s and early 1930s a number of functionalist residential buildings were added, and during the 1930s villas following uniform designs appeared in the district, some including elements of art deco style.
 In 1933 a still extant water tower was built to provide water supplies to the quarter.
 During the Soviet era Novyi Lviv was built up with lowrise residential buildings and khrushchyovkas.
 In the 2010s a number of highrise structures appeared in the area.